-XY Ltd, one of the Group's suppliers in the telecommunication business, is not a listed company.
-XY Ltd is currently in its second year of a major restructuring process, which has triggered possible litigation by third parties.
-Due to numerous uncertainties regarding the future development of XY Ltd, the fair value of the Group's equity investment in this entity cannot be reliably measured.
-This investment has therefore been stated at cost less impairment charges.
-An impairment charge of \$350,000 was recognised in 2010 within 'finance cost'.
-The Group plans to continue to hold its 15% interest in XY Ltd while it secures other supply lines.
+The investment in XY Ltd represents a 15% equity interest in an unlisted company, one of the Group's suppliers.
+XY Ltd is undertaking a major restructuring process since 2010, which has triggered possible litigation by third parties.
+Due to these uncertainties, the fair value of the Group's investment in this entity cannot be reliably measured.
+Therefore, it has been stated at cost less impairment charges.
+In 2010, an impairment charge of \$350,000 was recognised within finance cost.
+The Group plans to continue to hold its investment in XY Ltd while it secures other supply lines.